-here, right on time, is the end-of-the-month progress report. instead of rambling about what’s going on at the moment like i usually would, i’ll let the video take care of that.
+Here, right on time, is the end-of-the-month progress report video.
+Instead of rambling about what’s going on at the moment like I usually would, I’ll let the video take care of that.

-it’s not quite as action-packed as the last video, but it’s still pretty long (i’m not sure i’ll ever be able to make a short video again), and if listening to me talk a lot with the odd musical interlude is your idea of a good time, then you’ll probably weep tears of joy. every time i do one of these videos i feel like the editing gets a little smoother, and i think this one might even flow a bit better than the last one. i think the “introductory mini-music video” segment may be here to stay, too. i get a kick out of doing those ridiculous things, and this one is probably the most ridiculous yet.
+It’s not quite as action-packed as the last one, but it’s still pretty long (I’m not sure I’ll ever be able to make a short video again), and if listening to me talk a lot with the odd musical interlude is your idea of a good time, you’ll probably weep tears of joy.
+Every time I make one of these videos I feel like the editing gets a little smoother, and I think this one might even flow a bit better than the last one.
+I think the “introductory mini-music video” segment may be here to stay, too.
+I get a kick out of doing those ridiculous things.
+This one is probably the most ridiculous yet.

-this time, the song used for the introduction is something from 1999, taken from a cassette tape. it was one of several experiments recorded when i had my first 8-track digital mixer/workstation, but before i had a cd burner, so i was able to play around with overdubs but could only preserve what i did by dubbing it onto tape. in this case i didn’t overdub anything, but rather set up a delay effect that would never decay, allowing me to effectively loop my voice in real-time. it’s basically a study/warm-up for what i would soon be doing on SINGIN’ THE OESOPHAGUS TO SLEEP’s title track. for years i remembered this initial idea as being kind of uninspired, but when i listened to it again a few weeks ago i almost died laughing at how insane it is, and i knew it had to be the intro song for my next video progress report. even though the sound quality leaves a bit to be desired and there’s some tape hiss in there, i think the love comes through. love and animal noises.
+The song used for the introduction is something from 1999, taken from a cassette tape.
+It was one of several experiments recorded when I had my first 8-track digital mixer/workstation but before I had a CD burner, so I was able to play around with overdubs but could only preserve what I did by dubbing it onto tape.
+In this case I didn’t overdub anything.
+I set up a delay effect that would never decay, allowing me to effectively loop my voice in real-time.
+It’s basically a study/warm-up for what I would soon be doing on SINGIN’ THE OESOPHAGUS TO SLEEP’s title track.

-another thing i should mention — i left out the names of a few people involved in rose city sessions, because my brain was marinating in a vat of roasted turnip brine when i was talking about that stuff. but i would be remiss if i didn’t mention eric boucher (who is the film-maker/editor/camera-operating guy), james o-l (who handles the audio side of things), and eric’s assistant mo. all really great, talented guys who were a pleasure to work with. i think the video we shot for the project is going to be pretty impressive once it’s finished. more news on that as it develops.
+Another thing I should mention — I left out the names of a few people involved in Rose City Sessions because my brain was marinating in a vat of roasted turnip brine when I was talking about that stuff.
+But I would be remiss if I didn’t mention Eric Boucher (film-maker/editor/camera-operating guy), James O-L (who handles the audio side of things), and Eric’s assistant Mo.
+All great, talented guys who were a pleasure to work with.
+I think the video we shot for the project is going to be pretty impressive once it’s finished.
+More news on that as it develops.

-and one last thing. that little live guys with dicks moment…man, i like that. the live performance of that particular song as a whole wasn’t as strong as the “studio” version, but when you isolate the guitar solo, i have to say it’s pretty tasty. i dig the interplay, and how gord and tyson drop out for a second and then come back in at the same time. we weren’t too shabby, us reasonably-endowed men. not too shabby at all.
+One last thing.
+That little live Guys with Dicks moment…man, I like that.
+The live performance of that particular song as a whole isn’t as strong as the “studio” version, but when you isolate the guitar solo I have to say it’s pretty tasty.
+I dig the interplay, and how Gord and Tyson drop out for a second and then come back in at the same time.
+We weren’t too shabby, us reasonably-endowed men.
+Not too shabby at all.